lingduoduo/Docker/docker.md

 - --rm removes the container when it exits.
 - --name specifies a name for the container.
 - -p does port forwarding from host to the container (i.e., host:container) .

-**Kubernetes**

-When a microservice application is deployed in production, it usually has many running containers that need to be allocated the right amount of resources in response to user demands.
-Also, there is a need to ensure that the containers are online, are running, and are communicating with one another.
-The need to efficiently manage and coordinate clusters of containerized applications gave rise to Kubernetes.

-Kubernetes is a software system that addresses the concerns of deploying, scaling, and monitoring containers.
-Hence, it is called a container orchestrator.
-Examples of other container orchestrators in the wild are Docker Swarm, Mesos Marathon, and HashiCorp Nomad.

-Kubernetes was built and released by Google as an open source software, which is now managed by the Cloud Native Computing Foundation (CNCF) .
-Google Cloud Platform offers a managed Kubernetes service called Google Kubernetes Engine (GKE).
-Amazon Elastic Container Service for Kubernetes (EKS) also provides a managed Kubernetes service.

-**Components of Kubernetes**

-- Master node(s): Manages the Kubernetes cluster.
-There may be more than one master node in high availability mode for fault-tolerance purposes.
-In this case, only one is the master, and the others follow.
-- Worker node(s): Machine(s) that runs containerized applications that are scheduled as pod(s).

-``